Manly Vale: Population

-In the 2016 Census, there were 6,160 people in Manly Vale.
-60.0% of people were born in Australia.
-The most common countries of birth were England 7.5%, New Zealand 2.2%, China 1.9% and Brazil 1.7%.
-70.7% of people only spoke English at home.
-Other languages spoken at home included Mandarin 1.9% and Portuguese 1.8%.
-The most common responses for religion were No Religion 37.3%, Catholic 23.4% and Anglican 14.0%.
+In the 2021 Census, there were 6,389 people in Manly Vale.
+60.7% of people were born in Australia.
+The most common countries of birth were England 8.4%, New Zealand 2.4%, China 2.1%, Brazil 1.7% and South Africa 1.5%.
+74.5% of people only spoke English at home.
+Other languages spoken at home included Mandarin 2.4%, Spanish 1.9%, Portuguese 1.8%, Italian 1.5% and Japanese 0.9%.
+The most common responses for religion were No Religion 47.6%, Catholic 21.1% and Anglican 10.7%.

 Parks and recreation

 The suburb contains many recreational facilities including parks such as Passmore Reserve and playing fields at Millers Reserve and David Thomas Reserve.
 Manly Dam is on the western edge of Manly Vale.

 There are also a number of small reserves, for example King Street Reserve.

 Manly Vale FC (soccer) are based at David Thomas Reserve.

 Landcare activities

 Landcare activities became important in Manly Vale with the creation of the "Return of the Mermaids" Project.
 The project consists of regularly involving volunteers to collect rubbish, remove weeds and plant local native species in the Mermaid Pool on Manly Creek.

 The Pool was originally an intact sandy beach with a sparkling waterfall.
 It became polluted due to illegal dumping and urban development.
-Invasive and noxious weed started to take over the area.
+Invasive and noxious weeds started to take over the area.

 This project was convened under the auspices of the Save Manly Dam Catchment Committee.
 The SMDCC was established to fight a controversial development in the head waters of Manly Dam by British Motorway constructor Wimpey in conjunction with local firm, Ardel.
 When bushland was lost to this housing development, the Mermaid Pool Project was initiated to compensate for the destruction.

 The "Return of the Mermaids" project aims at rehabilitating the Mermaid Pool as much as possible to its pristine state.
 The project won the People's Choice Award for the 2011 NSW Landcare Awards.
 It was also a winner of the 2011 SMCMA Community Group Environment Award.